 AP Capture installed at Fettes College

 On Wednesday 27th May, Jon and I both travelled to Fettes College in Edinburgh to meet up with James Pillinger and complete the latest installation of our 16×9 Fixed IP Camera solution using our AP Capture software.
-This fixed camera solution was also put in place at Liverpool FC in May and has already been in use for quite some time at Cardiff Metropolitan University and Millfield School.
+This fixed camera solution was also put in place at Liverpool FC in May and has already been in use for quite some time at Cardiff Metropolitan University.
 We had advised James on getting a 15m Trolley Head Pole that would give them a great height and filming perspective, also making accessing the camera for future maintenance and cleaning an easy thing to do.
 The pole and ethernet cabling was installed by the Fettes College Hockey Pitch before our arrival, so our job was to deliver the camera and get everything connected and running smoothly in AP Capture.

 Fortunately for us, it was a mostly sunny day (of course it rained a few times!) so we were able to see Fettes College in all it’s splendour whilst walking around with James and furthering our understanding of sport at the college, how video analysis wants to be used more and where future IP Cameras and poles will be installed to provide other sports with the same provisions.
 Take a look for yourself at what a stunning place this is!

 Jon has designed a custom rain cover and sunshade to accompany our fixed IP Camera solutions, so we brought one of those along to attach onto the pole too.
 We fed the ethernet cable up through the pole, which was easy thanks to the drill powered trolley head design of it, then Jon attached both the camera and cover onto the swan neck bracket of the pole.